henkm/slate/source/index.html.md

 `POST https://api.ticketjames.com/nl/api/barcode_scanners`

+### Obtain parameters from QR code
+How does devise registration work?
+The project owner invites an employee to scan the tickets for his event(s).
+The project owner prints/shows a special QR code from the TicketJames backoffice.
+By scanning this code, the employees phone is now registered to the designated event(s).
+The secret is in the QR code.
+When scanned, the QR code will read something like this:

+`eyJ0eXBlIjoicHJvamVjdCIsICJpZCI6Miwia2V5IjoiMGUzZTBmZWUyMzlkODQ5YjgyYjVkYjc4OGRkY2I4ZTMifQ==`

+Your software should at this point think: _hey, this looks like a Base64 encrypted string, I'll decode it!_.

+The string above, decodes to:

+`{"type":"project", "id":2,"key":"0e3e0fee239d849b82b5db788ddcb8e3"}`

+The decoded parameters can then be used to register the devise with a POST to the `barcode_scanners` endpoint.

 ### Query Parameters

 Parameter | Required | Description
 --------- | ------- | -----------
 devise_uid | true | This is the primary key for the devise in TicketJames' backoffice. user_agent | false | If given, the user agent will be saved in TicketJames and linked to this devise.
 It will be used for pretty naming the devise when no name is given.
-E.g: 'iPhone 9' instead of 'unkwown device'
+E.g: 'iPhone 9' instead of 'unkwown device'.
+Please provide the full user agent string, it will be parsed on the server. type | true | The type (one of ['company','project','event','group','location']) obtained from the QR code id | true | The ID obtained from the QR code key | true | The `key` object from the QR code

 <!-- <aside class="success">
 Remember — a happy kitten is an authenticated kitten!